Cyb3rn0id/Microchip_Curiosity_Nano_Examples/16F15376_Curiosity_Nano_Square_Wave_Generator.X/readme.md

 ### System settings:
 - system clock: 32MHz
+- Interrupt on Timer0 every 1mS
+- Interrupt on RC2 and RC3 for any state change

 ### Connections
 Please note: LCD DATA and RS must be on the same port bank!
 In the example are connected to D bank.
 Enable and Read/write can be on different port banks.
 Remember this if you want to change ports